Posted: May 2023

 (4 Minute Read)

 The positives of summer: sunshine, warmer weather, longer days, and plenty of outdoor activities.
 The negatives: a higher risk of being stung or bit by something unpleasant.
-Here are some insects you may come across either at home or during your travels and the best ways to treat their stings and bites.
+There are several types of insects you are likely to encounter at home or outdoors that can cause painful or irritating symptoms.
+Understanding which insects to look out for and how to treat bug bites to reduce itching, swelling and other symptoms can help keep your family safe and healthy.

 Insects and arachnids that bite: